Hand mit Stift

 If you have any questions or would like to make an appointment outside of our open consultation hours, just write to us at schreibwerkstatt@uos.de.

-Micromodule "Designing academic writing processes"
+Micromodule "Managing the academic writing processes"

 By the way: The micromodule was created by the Writing Center team at Osnabrück University in cooperation with virtUOS ( UOS.DLL project)